oracle-livelabs/sprints/analytics/sprint-oas-timeout-settings-loadbalancing/timeout-settings-loadbalancing.md

-# How do I set timeout settings for load balancing in OCI and communicating with Oracle Analytics Server (OAS)?
+# How do I set timeout settings for load balancing in OCI and communicate with Oracle Analytics Server (OAS)?

 Duration: 1 minute